Yeast Diaper Rash: Causes, Symptoms, And Treatment

 If your baby does have a yeast diaper rash, the doctor will be able to confirm that and recommend treatment.

-As soothing as regular diaper cream is, it doesn’t do away with yeast.
-You’ll need an antifungal cream and your pediatrician can advise you about this.
+As soothing as regular diaper cream is, it doesn’t get rid of yeast.
+You’ll need an antifungal cream, and your pediatrician can advise you about this and prescribe a cream if necessary.

 But keep in mind that these are also good habits to get into to help prevent diaper rash in the first place!